telvarost/UniTweaksTelsAddons-StationAPI/README.md

 * Add biome to debug screen
 * Ability to disable different particle types

+### Legacy Features
+All legacy features are default false unless otherwise specified.
+* Ability for pigs to drop mushrooms
+* Ability to milk squids

 ## Installation using Prism Launcher

 1. Download an instance of Babric for Prism Launcher: https://github.com/telvarost/prism-instance/releases/tag/v0.5.0-candidate